cbaggers/cepl/docs/004 - user-defined-structs.md

 ### Populate

-jungl comes with a function called `populate` which can take lisp lists and set the slots in a struct using that data.
+cepl comes with a function called `populate` which can take lisp lists and set the slots in a struct using that data.
 For example for our `our-data` struct we can say:

 ```
 (populate x (list (v!
 1 2 3) 5))